 Scaffold of the Grades 9-12 English Language Arts Specific Curriculum Outcomes (SCOs).
 Speaking and Listening.
 Reading and Viewing.
-Writing and Other Ways of Representing.
-16 17 Specific Curriculum Outcomes (SCOs), Achievement Indicators, and Elaborations SCO 1: justify understanding of an idea, issue, or text through effective communication.
-20 SCO 2: create a defense for a critical audience 22 SCO 3: respond verbally to a variety of complex, open-ended questions 24 SCO 4: critically analyse the purpose, structure, and characteristics of a variety of increasingly complex texts (fiction, non-fictor drama, poetry/lyrics, visual/multimedia, and multi-genre study) on 26 SCO 5: examine the impact of literary devices within literature, media, and various forms of representing (allusion, irony, and symbolism) 28 SCO 6: evaluate how gender and socioeconomic status are portrayed in a variety of texts 30 SCO 7: integrate properly cited information from a variety of increasingly sophisticated and reliable sources 32 SCO 8: construct a range of increasingly complex texts for a variety of audiences and purposes (expressive, expository, expository research, visual/multimedia, and creative multi-genre collection) 34 SCO 9: provide specific critical feedback on self, peer, and/or modelled text using success criteria 36 SCO 10: enhance personal text based on self, peer, and/or teacher critical feedback 38 Other Bibliography 40 Overview of the 10 Specific Curriculum Outcomes (SCOS), Pull-Out Sheet 41
+16 Writing and Other Ways of Representing 18 Specific Curriculum Outcomes (SCOs), Achievement Indicators, and Elaborations SCO 1: justify understanding of an idea, issue, or text through effective communication.
+20 SCO 2: generate a defence while engaging in formal conversation.
+22 SCO 3: critically evaluate their own and others' oral text 24 SCO 4: critically analyse the purpose, structure, and characteristics of a wide variety of complex texts (fiction, non-fiction, drama, poetry/lyrics, visual/multimedia, and multi-genre study) 26 SCO 5: evaluate the effectiveness of literary devices within literature, media, and various forms of representing 28 SCO 6: evaluate how ideologies are portrayed in a variety of texts 30 SCO 7: integrate properly cited information from a wide variety of sophisticated and reliable sources.
+32 SCO 8: construct a range of complex texts for a variety of audiences and purposes (expressive, persuasive, persuasive research visual/multimedia, and creative multi-genre collection).
+SCO 9: provide specific critical feedback on self, peer, and/or modelled text using success criteria.
+36 SCO 10: enhance personal text based on self, peer, and/or teacher critical feedback 38 Other Bibliography 40 Overview of the 10 Specific Curriculum Outcomes (SCOS), Pull-Out Sheet 41

-Purpose of the ENG521A English Language Arts Curriculum Guide
+Purpose of the ENG621A English Language Arts Curriculum Guide

-This guide has been developed to support teachers in the implementation of the ENG521A English language arts curriculum.
+This guide has been developed to support teachers in the implementation of the ENG621A English language arts curriculum.
 It provides a comprehensive framework on which teachers can base decisions concerning learning experiences, instruction, student assessment, resources, and program evaluation.